-Personality Traits of a Successful Project Manager: A soft and strong approach
+Qualities of a Project Manager: A soft and strong approach

-This post will outline the personality traits that allow project managers to get the job done.
+This post will outline the personality traits project managers need to get the job done.

 Effective Communication, with an Understanding of the Biases of the Audience